FlexMeasures/flexmeasures/Readme.md

        You probably also need to create the folder data/pickles.
     - Install `python3.6-dev` by apt-get or so, as well as `xlrd` and `fbprophet` by pip.
     - Run `python bvp/scripts/init_timeseries_data.py`
-* Run `flask db_populate --time-series-data` to get data, including time series data created.
+* Run `flask db_populate --structure --data --small` to get data, including time series data created.
+  The `--small` parameter will only load four assets and four days, so use this first to try things out.

 ### Done.